 TRL's IFRS valuation is used where consistent with the economic basis under PRA Rules.
 Assets and liabilities measured at cost or amortised cost in TRL's financial statements have been revalued to economic value.
-PRA Rules also require specific valuation approaches for some assets and liabilities; these have been followed.
+PRA Rules also require specific valuation approaches for some assets and liabilities which have been adopted by TRL.
+The IFRS financial statements are undergoing final review and will be filed at Companies House in due course.